SpencerTinnin/e621dl/README.md

 Main features of this fork:
 - Search requests and file downloads work _in parallel_, so you do not need to wait file downloads to get new portion of tags to filter.
-- **Duplicate** files are not downloaded again, they either copied or **hardlinked** from existing files.
+- **Duplicates** are not downloaded again, they either copied or **hardlinked** from existing files.
 Think of _hardlink_ as of _another name and path for the same file_.
 That means hardlinks cannot be used across different disks, and if you change content in one hardlink, it will stay changed in another.
 But they take about zero space.
-This default option for duplicates, there is a settings to use plain file copy.
+Since on Windows you have to be admin or enable Developer Mode (Win10 only), this **option is disabled by default**.
+To enable it, add `make_hardlinks = true` to `[Settings]` and be sure either Developer Mode is enabled or that the app runs with admin privilege.
 - If you need to stop e621dl, or there was some random error, it will continue search and download right were it stopped.
 On Windows, you can just close console window.
 Same for Linux consoles.
 More specifically for `SIGHUP`,`SIGINT` and `SIGTERM` signals.
 - You can use `~`, `-` and `*` wildcards for every tags, not only first five.
 Be aware, only firs five can reduce number of requests to e621 API.
 - You can use **advanced boolean conditions** for further filtering.